EddyEduard/ProMan-API/README.md

 ProMan is an application for managing projects.
 All the roots from the REST API are described below.

+## Technologies

+Below is a list of all the technologies used to develop the app.
+They are structured by categories.

+**Backend**
+   - Java
+   - Spring

+**Database**
+   - MySQL

+## REST API routes

+Below is a list of all REST API routes.

 ##### Auth

 1. Register for company